Snitkin-Lab-Umich/funQCD/README.md

 ```

-snakemake -s workflow/fQCD.smk -p --configfile config/config.yaml --profile ./profile/ -p
+snakemake -s workflow/fQCD.smk -p --configfile config/config.yaml --profile ./profile/ -n

 ```

-> You can attempt to run funQCD locally as an additional test.
-This is not recommended for most cases, as the memory, time, and CPU requirements can be high for some steps.
+> The snakemake options present in profile/config.yaml should be visible in the dry run (such as memory and runtime for each rule).
+By default, --slurm is enabled in these options, and snakemake will submit jobs to the cluster using the account in your profile.
+To start the run, use a job script with minimal CPUs and memory, but a long runtime.

 ```
+#!/bin/bash

+#SBATCH --mail-user=[your email]
+#SBATCH --mail-type=BEGIN,END,FAIL
+#SBATCH --export=ALL
+#SBATCH --partition=standard
+#SBATCH --account=[your account]
+#SBATCH --nodes=1
+#SBATCH --cpus-per-task=1
+#SBATCH --mem=500m
+#SBATCH --time=20:00:00

+module load Bioinformatics snakemake singularity
 snakemake -s workflow/fQCD.smk -p --configfile config/config.yaml --profile ./profile/

 ```

-> Run funQCD on Great Lakes HPC using a job script (15g memory, 16 cpus per task, 20 hours):
+> If you want to run the snakemake pipeline without cluster execution mode, change the `slurm: True` line to `slurm: False` in your profile and run the same command.

 ```
 module load Bioinformatics snakemake singularity